api7/lua-resty-ipmatcher/README.md

 `syntax: res = ipmatcher.parse_ipv4(ip)`

-Tries to parse an IPv4 address to host byte order.
+Tries to parse an IPv4 address to a host byte order FFI uint32_t type integer.

 Returns a `false` if the ip is not a valid IPv4 address.